tseccull/motes/instrument_io/instrument_io_instructions.md

 The first item returned by the harvester function is a 2D `numpy.ndarray` containing the 2D spectroscopic data frame.
 This must be retrieved as shown above from the correct HDU in the list of HDUs provided to the harvester function.
+To find the correct data frame check the data with astropy as shown above, or use
+[SAOImage DS9](https://sites.google.com/cfa.harvard.edu/saoimageds9/home)
-Depending on the format of the data provided by the instrument and/or its data reduction pipeline, the data frame may sometimes be found in the Primary HDU of the file.
-It is often better practice to store it in the first Image HDU, however, so it may instead be found there.
-Finding the correct data frame can be done by checking the data with astropy as shown above, or using by [SAOImage DS9](https://sites.google.com/cfa.harvard.edu/saoimageds9/home) to open all the files image extensions at once by going to `File > Open as > Multiple Extension Frames...` and then selecting your data file in the file browser.
+to open all the files image extensions at once by going to `File > Open as > Multiple Extension Frames...` and then select your data file in the file browser.

 It is expected that the data provided to MOTES has already been reduced